⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 76.39%

-Earnings from loans and investments minus interest paid on deposits.
+Revenue generated from interest on loans and investments, minus interest paid on deposits and borrowings.

-Income from sources like trading, investment gains, and other financial activities.
+Revenue from fees, commissions, investment gains, and other non-lending activities.

 🎯 WHY THIS MATTERS